mlatona17/ZenPulse-Ecommerce-Analysis/README.md

 Interestingly, loyalty members experience the same delivery time as non-members (7.5 days), suggesting a potential area for improvement in delivery standards for higher value customers.

 ## Recommendations
+Based on the comprehensive analysis conducted, the following recommendations are proposed for consideration by the appropriate cross-functional teams:
+- Sales and Marketing
+  - Prioritize marketing incentives on high-performing items like the Apple AirPods Headphones and 27in 4K Gaming Monitor.
 - Maybe consider dropping product line if inventory costs provide a low or negative profit margin
 - The average time to deliver was the same for both loyalty and non-loyalty members possibly indicating potential for improvement for the company.